-Professor Tsveta Petrova is the Faculty Advisor to students in the European History, Politics, and Society program and Lecturer in Political Science.
+Professor Tsveta Petrova is the Faculty Advisor to students in the European History, Politics, and Society program and a Lecturer in the Discipline of Political Science.
 Professor Petrova teaches the colloquium that introduces MA students to key topics and issues in the study of Europe while also helping them develop reading, writing, and public speaking skills.
 In addition, she provides one-on-one advising and support to MA students—from identifying the classes and advisors that best fit their courses of study to helping them with thesis writing and post-graduation career planning.

 - PhD, Cornell University

 - From Democracy to Populism (manuscript in progress)